 The Tuba/Euphonium Studio at University of Tennessee is an active and dynamic studio in the School of Music.
 With two large concert bands, a select wind ensemble, two jazz big bands, numerous jazz combos, and a large and challenging orchestra program, studio members have all the large ensemble opportunities they could ever want.
 Additionally, there are brass quintets, the UT tuba/euphonium ensemble, and various tuba/euphonium quartets.

 Our School of Music population of less than 400 students provides opportunities which are only offered by some of the larger conservatories of music, while our large and professional faculty allows for a great deal of personal attention, both in studio and integrated performance situations.

 Time and Attention

-Graduates of the Tuba/Euphonium Studio of The University of Tennessee have gone on to pursue careers in many areas of music.
+Graduates of the Tuba/Euphonium Studio of the University of Tennessee have gone on to pursue diverse careers in the professional music world.
 Many are currently teaching, some at the public school level, some in community colleges, and some at the university level.
-Several past members are also performing professionally.
+Alumni also include members of professional bands, orchestras, and brass quintets.

-The University of Tennessee has a student population of about 27,000.
+The University of Tennessee has a student population more than 27,000.
 It is located in Knoxville, Tennessee, the metropolitan population of which approaches 1,000,000.
 The size of the city and the fact that the arts are an important part of community life, are attractive factors to prospective music students.
 Additionally, there are several citywide orchestras and bands, which provide performance opportunities for aspiring students.

-In order to audition for scholarships, fellowships, teaching assistantships one should make a visit to the campus.
-This allows prospective students to get a feel for the school, the studio, etc. If you are unable to make a visit, a recording of your playing may be submitted.
+Visit the UT campus to audition for scholarships, fellowships, and teaching assistantships!
+This allows prospective students to get a feel for the school, the studio, etc. If you are unable to make a visit, a recording of your playing may be submitted, but live auditions are always preferred, both for the prospective student and for UT faculty.
 Please see Audition Requirements for more information.